dalaing/blog/content/community/index.md

 We go around the group once, and talk about how we feel at the moment, along with "something else", taking a minute or two each, and then naming the next person to go.
 I'll change "something else" each day.

-I've pencilled in a time that works for the largest number people, based on a survey that I sent out.
+I've pencilled in a time that works for the largest number of people, based on a survey that I sent out.
 If that time doesn't work for a big enough group of people, I'll put together a second session - let me know if that is you or it won't happen.

 ## Gratitude journaling